rangle/a11y-violations-crawler/README.md

 - allow more parameters to be passed to the axe core library for different kinds of scans
 - update the script so that puppeteer does both the crawling and scanning at the same time?
 - decide on a frontend framework to display the results?
+- the category tags ideally should link to their respective rules
+- be able to further filter the urls that will be saved in the crawl result file